JCSDA/spack-stack/doc/source/Platforms.rst

 Linux
 ------------------------------

 Note.
-Some Linux systems do not support ``lua/lmod`` environment modules, which are default in the spack-stack site configs.
-This can be changed to ``tcl/tk`` environment modules (see below).
+Some Linux systems do not support recent ``lua/lmod`` environment modules, which are default in the spack-stack site configs.
+The instructions below therefore use ``tcl/tk`` environment modules.

 Prerequisites: Red Hat/CentOS 8 (one-off)
 -----------------------------------------

-The following instructions were used to prepare a basic Red Hat 8 system as it is available on Amazon Web Services to build and install all of the environments available in spack-stack (see :numref:`Sections %s <Prerequisites_Environments>`).
+The following instructions were used to prepare a basic Red Hat 8 system as it is available on Amazon Web Services to build and install all of the environments available in spack-stack (see :numref:`Sections %s <Environments>`).

 1. Install basic OS packages as `root`